mongodb/docs/source/includes/api/list-tables/upgrade-cluster-request-body.rst

      - string
      - Conditional
      -
-       .. note:: Required if setting **replicationSpecs** array to empty
+       .. note:: Required if ``replicationSpecs`` array is empty

-          This parameter is *required* if you have not set any values in the  **replicationSpecs** array.
+          If you haven't set values in the  **replicationSpecs** array, you must set this parameter.

        Physical location of your MongoDB cluster.
 The region you choose can affect network latency for clients accessing your databases.

-       Do *not* specify this parameter when creating a multi-region cluster using the **replicationSpec** document.
+       *Don't* specify this parameter when creating a multi-region cluster using the **replicationSpec** object or a :doc:`Global Cluster </global-clusters>` with the
+       **replicationSpecs** array.

        .. include:: /includes/cluster-settings/group-region-association.rst

-       Select your cloud provider's tab for example cluster region
+       Select your cloud service provider's tab for example cluster region names:
-       names:

        .. include:: /includes/cluster-settings/cloud-region-name-examples.rst